haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

 # Installation of Seafile Server Community Edition with MySQL/MariaDB

 This manual explains how to deploy and run Seafile Server Community Edition (Seafile CE) on a Linux server from a pre-built package using MySQL/MariaDB as database.
-The deployment has been tested for Debian/Ubuntu and CentOS, but Seafile should also work on other Linux distributions.
+The deployment has been tested for Debian/Ubuntu.

-**Tip:** If you have little experience with Seafile Server, we recommend that you use an [installation script](https://github.com/haiwen/seafile-server-installer) for deploying Seafile.

 ## Requirements

 Seafile CE for x86 architecture requires a minimum of 2 cores and 2GB RAM.

-There is a community-supported package for the installation on Raspberry Pi.

 ## Setup

 ### Installing and preparing the SQL database

 Seafile supports MySQL and MariaDB.
 We recommend that you use the preferred SQL database management engine included in the package repositories of your distribution.
-This means:

-* CentOS and Debian: MariaDB
-* Ubuntu: MySQL

 You can find step-by-step how-tos for installing MySQL and MariaDB in the [tutorials on the Digital Ocean website](https://www.digitalocean.com/community/tutorials).